Historical Accuracy (Q&A):

-Yes.
+Does the real Sam Bloom credit Penguin with helping the family heal after the tragedy?Yes.
 "Penguin has redefined what family means, and helped us appreciate how powerful love and compassion can be," says Sam.
 "In the beginning, we thought we were rescuing Penguin, but now we feel this remarkable bird has made us feel stronger, brought us closer, and also helped to heal our family during a very difficult time, so in a way Penguin rescued us."
 Sam says that she felt a renewed sense of purpose in being able to look after Penguin and take care of her.

-Yes.
+Was the real Sam Bloom involved in the making of the Penguin Bloom movie?Yes.
 In conducting our fact check of the film, we discovered that Sam was an executive producer on the movie and spent time getting to know Naomi Watts, who portrays her onscreen.
 On set, she helped Naomi accurately portray the physicality of being paralyzed, including getting dressed and doing transfers.
 "I really appreciated the fact that she wanted to make it real," Sam told Today.
 The movie was produced by Reese Witherspoon.

 Adding to the film's historical accuracy is the fact that it was shot inside the Bloom family's real home in the oceanside community of Newport in New South Wales along Sydney's Northern Beaches.
 Reportedly, eight different magpies portray Penguin in the film, in addition to an animatronic bird and some CGI.

-Yes.
+Has the Bloom family written more books?Yes.
 As stated earlier, the sequel to the Penguin Bloom book is titled Sam Bloom: Heartache & Birdsong.
 It offers Sam's honest and raw account of how the baby magpie helped to lift her from the depths of despair after her tragic accident, which left her paralyzed from the chest down.
 She also opens up about what her life was like before the accident, including fulfilling her dream of working as a nurse, traveling the world, falling in love, and having a family.
 Like the first book, it is accompanied by exquisite photography.